frgrisk/river-guide/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/frgrisk/river-guide)](https://goreportcard.com/report/github.com/frgrisk/river-guide)

 River-Guide is a simple web interface for managing cloud instances.
+Currently, AWS EC2 instances, AWS RDS instances and Azure Virtual Machines are supported.
+AWS RDS management is turned off by default, but can be enabled by setting the `--rds` flag at application start up.

-Currently, AWS EC2 instances and Azure Virtual Machines are supported.
-It utilizes the respective cloud provider's APIs to provide listing and start/stop capabilities of instances through a web interface.
+River-Guide utilizes the respective cloud provider's APIs to provide listing and start/stop capabilities of instances through a web interface.
 River-Guide also supports tag-based filtering of instances, enabling you to only display instances of interest.
 Configuration can be provided through command line flags, a configuration file, or environment variables.

 ![Screenshot 2024-04-03 at 15.36.33.png](cmd/assets/screenshot.png)